The Timeline

 Video tracks sit above the center line.
 Audio tracks sit below.
 The track area scrolls horizontally and vertically independently.

-Track headers
+Track controls

 - Track name — click to rename

-- Visibility toggle (video tracks) — eye icon
+- Visibility toggle (Eye)

-- Solo button (S)
+- Solo (S)

 Track types